Amarfas/FateGrandFarm/README.md

 ## Making Your Own Readable CSVs

-To create your own 'APD', 'Calc', and 'Event' '.csv's so they can be read by FGF ('Fate/Grand Farm') follow these guidelines.
+To create your own readable '.csv' files for FGF ('Fate/Grand Farm') follow these guidelines for each type of file.
 You can also read the Python code itself.

 ## 'Calc' File
  1. Create a CSV file with a name ending in '*Calc.csv' in the 'Data Files' folder.
-This will be read alongside 'GOALS.csv'.
+This file will be read alongside 'GOALS.csv'.
- 2. Put the Material IDs on a row whose first column starts with 'ID'.
-Start the actual Material ID values on the 2nd column (assumed where 'Proof of Hero' is).
-Use the same order as 'GOALS.csv'.
+ 2. Place the Material IDs in a row whose first column starts with 'ID'.
+Start entering the actual Material ID values on the 2nd column (assumed where 'Proof of Hero' is).
- 3. Do the same for the Material Names on the next row.
+ 3. Make sure to use the same order as 'GOALS.csv'.
+ 4. Similarly, put the Material names on the next row, starting from the 2nd column.
- 4. Make sure there is a blank entry/column between the following groups:
+ 5. Insert a blank entry/column between group of Materials in the following categories:
      * Bronze mats
      * Silver mats
      * Gold mats